Hans Ulrich Obrist

 HUO

 Maybe night trains are my home.
-As Deleuze said, “Être au milieu des choses mais au centre de rien,” which translates to, “To be in the middle of things but at the center of nothing.”
-For the convenience and the books, I would say London is where my work is now.
-Before that, it was in Paris for 15 years because I was working at the museum Musée d’Art Moderne de la Ville de Paris.
-I haven’t really spent much time in Switzerland.
-In between London and Paris, there was an episode in Rome when I curated the Villa Medici for three summers.
-At that time, I was also working as a professor in Venice, so I would go from Paris by night train to Venice, so it was Paris, Venice, Paris.
+As Gilles Deleuze said, “Être au milieu des choses mais au centre de rien”—to be in the middle of things but at the center of nothing.
+For practical reasons, and for the books, London is where my work is now.
+Before that, it was Paris for fifteen years, when I was working at the Musée d’Art Moderne de la Ville de Paris.
+I haven’t spent much time in Switzerland.
+Between Paris and London, there was also a period in Rome, when I curated the Villa Medici for three summers.
+At the same time, I was teaching in Venice, so I would travel by night train from Paris to Venice—Paris, Venice, Paris.
 Then I moved to London.
-Throughout the lockdown, I started to spend a little bit more time in Switzerland again.
-You define home as where the books are, which I think is another definition of home.
-Books have always been so central in my life.
-I have a sort of a slightly obsessive way of writing, editing, and curating books.
-I usually edit one or two a month.
-Obviously, in order to make books, I need to always be surrounded by them because, in a way, books come out of books—not only in terms of content but also in terms of form.
-If home is the place where the books are, my books are in London, they are in Zurich.
-Also, a majority of my books are now in LUMA Arles, because that’s where my archive is.
-There and Chicago.
+During the lockdown, I began spending more time in Switzerland again.

 EO